-Dr. Peter J. Snyder joined the University of Rhode Island in March 2018.
-A distinguished professor and neuroscience researcher, Dr. Snyder serves as the University’s chief research officer and as chair of the board of the URI Research Foundation.
-He works closely with the provost and fellow members of the President’s Leadership Team to ensure the integration of research, scholarship and creative work with other components of the University’s academic mission.
+Bethany Jenkins joined the University of Rhode Island in 2005 and was appointed interim vice president for research and economic development in March 2023.
+Jenkins is a professor of cell and molecular biology and oceanography with considerable research experience who has held membership and leadership roles on national scientific committees.
+She works closely with the provost and fellow members of the President’s Leadership Team to ensure the integration of research, scholarship and creative work with other components of the University’s academic mission.

-Abigail Rider arrived at URI in March 2017.
-Formerly assistant vice chancellor for planning and real estate at the University of California, Merced, she serves in a leadership role in the establishment of fiscal policy for the University and integrates business affairs functions to achieve a level of efficiency and effectiveness that supports the overall mission and goals of the University.
-Other areas and departments under her supervision are budget and financial planning, Controller’s Office, W. Alton Jones Campus, Ryan Center and the Boss Arena.
+Abby Benson joined URI in December 2021 and previously served as the University’s senior advisor to the president and chief of staff.
+She was appointed interim Vice President for administration and finance in April 2023.
+She serves in a leadership role in the establishment of fiscal policy for the University and integrates business affairs functions to achieve a level of efficiency and effectiveness that supports the overall mission and goals of the University.
+Other areas and departments under her supervision are budget and financial planning, controller’s office, W. Alton Jones Campus, the Ryan Center and the Boss Arena.

 - Creativity and scholarship

 - Engaged learning and civic involvement